Administration and Finance

 A: Our panels use EdReports findings whenever possible as a trusted source of evidence in their reviews; however, CURATE builds on EdReports' work in three main ways: (a) CURATE focuses on Massachusetts standards, which are related but not identical to the standards EdReports uses; (b) CURATE incorporates input from educators with experience implementing the specific products under review; and (c) CURATE places particular emphasis on supports for multilingual learners, diversity of representation in texts, and other aspects of accessibility, usability, and equity.

-Q: With the updates to CURATE in SY24, is EdReports still the gateway evaluator?
+Q: With the updates to CURATE in SY25, is EdReports still the gateway evaluator?

-A: EdReports is one of many gateway evaluators for CURATE and remains a gateway evaluator for ELA/Literacy, mathematics, and science curricular products.
+A: EdReports is one of many gateway evaluators for CURATE and remains an approved gateway evaluator for ELA/Literacy, mathematics, and science curricular products.
 Other content areas, such as Digital Literacy/Computer Science and History/Social Science, have other approved gateway evaluators for CURATE.

-Gateway evaluators are trusted and reliable independent third parties that facilitate a robust, transparent, independent, and educator-driven review process to provide ratings of widely used curricular materials, along with clear and comprehensive rationales for those ratings.
-Independent third parties that facilitate such a curriculum review process wanting to be approved gateway evaluators for CURATE are invited to submit an official bid to a no-cost RFR through COMMBUYS, the official procurement record for the Commonwealth of Massachusetts.
+Gateway evaluators are trusted and reliable independent third parties that facilitate a robust, transparent, independent, and educator-driven or research-based review processes to provide ratings of widely used curricular materials, along with clear and comprehensive rationales for those ratings.

 Q: EdReports has put a hold on their evaluations.
 Has there been any conversations about "fast tracking" existing programs with newer copyrights?
 Publishers usually release enhancements every three years.